ebvv/ebvv/README.md

- # Hey, i'm Eric, a developer <br/> and UI/UX designer. 👾
+ ## Hey, what's Up? 👾
- ### I'm undergraduate B.Sc. in Information Systems passionate about technology and what it can do in our world.
+ ##### My name is Eric, i'm undergraduate B.Sc. in Information Systems passionate about technology and what it can do in our world.

 <p align="left">
   🔑 Tools: